(A repost/updated article from 2018)

 So what does all this mean?
 Cryptocurrencies like Bitcoin, Litecoin, and Dash are facing a growing problem.
 That being, rising energy costs and usage, the centralization of mining, and a company that has a near monopoly on nearly all ASIC mining hardware.

 PIVX was created with a few goals in mind.
 One of the most important goals among them was to make a cryptocurrency network that was as maximally distributed, decentralized, and consequently as secure from attack as possible.
-In the last year, the PIVX team has even added some serious privacy features.
-This puts it on par with other privacy coins, and in many ways even surpasses them.
-Not only that, but PIVX is the only cryptocurrency today that has both serious and secure privacy features, as well as proof-of-stake mining.
+In the 2.5 years of PIVX launch, the team have added some serious features, putting it on par or with other coins, and in many ways even surpasses them.
+At the current time their privacy features are offline due to some vulnerbilities with the zerocoin code, but the devs are working on the next level privacy protocol to be released in early 2020 if all goes as planned.